 Before Huxley’s soul-crushing dystopia envelops your students, prepare them with this Brave New World Introduction PowerPoint.
 The slideshow gives students insight regarding genre, historical context, Huxley’s background, theme subjects, and the basic premise of the novel.

-Keep scrolling for a note-taking page that accompanies the presentation.
+Scroll down for the slideshow file download and a PDF note-taking page that accompanies the presentation.

 Viewing and discussing the introduction PowerPoint is the first of my pre-reading activities for the novel.
 For more ideas, check out Brave New World Pre-Reading Activities.